-If antidepressant treatment doesn't seem to be working, your teen's doctor may recommend a blood test to check for specific genes that affect how his or her body processes antidepressants.
-The cytochrome P450 (CYP450) genotyping test is one example of this type of exam.
-Genetic testing of this kind can help predict how well the body can or can't process (metabolize) a medication.
-This may help identify which antidepressant might be a good choice for your teen.
-These genetic tests aren't widely available, so they're an option only for people who have access to a clinic that offers them.
+If antidepressant treatment doesn't seem to be working, your teen's doctor may recommend a blood test called cytochrome P450 (CYP450) to check for specific genes that affect how the body processes antidepressants.
+This may help identify which antidepressant might be a good choice.
+However, these genetic tests have limitations and may not be widely available.

 Antidepressants and pregnancy

-Through these regular sessions, your teen can learn about the causes of depression so that he or she can better understand it.
-He or she will also learn how to identify and make changes in unhealthy behaviors or thoughts, explore relationships and experiences, find better ways to cope and solve problems, and set realistic goals.
+Through these regular sessions, your teen can learn about the causes of depression, how to identify and make changes in unhealthy behaviors or thoughts, explore relationships and experiences, find better ways to cope and solve problems, and set realistic goals.
 Psychotherapy can help your teen regain a sense of happiness and control and help ease depression symptoms such as hopelessness and anger.
 It may also help your teen adjust to a crisis or other current difficulty.

 Lifestyle and home remedies

-Depression generally isn't an illness that you can treat on your own.
-But there are some steps you and your teen can take that may help:
+You are your teen's best advocate to help him or her succeed.
+Here are some steps you and your teen can take that may help:

 Coping and support